Stonesjtu/go-docker/README.md

 For debug, it is possible to run processes in foreground with run option, or only one time (no loop) with option once.

+Log level can be modified with env variable GOD_LOGLEVEL (DEBUG, INFO, ERROR)

 ## Plugins